passworks/passworks-api/sections/store_card.md

 The Loyalty API can be used to create loyalty or event tier programs to reward your customers for using your services.

-Example of a Loyalty Pass
+Example of a Store Card
 ------------